-THC is the compound responsible for the “high” that people associate with the drug.
+THC is the compound responsible for the “high” people associate with the drug.
 Edibles are slower to kick in but last longer compared to inhalation.
-This is because compared to smoking, where cannabis is absorbed quickly into the bloodstream and distributed rapidly in the brain, edibles first need to enter the digestive system.
+When smoking, cannabis is absorbed quickly into the bloodstream and distributed rapidly in the brain.
+Gummy, candy, and other food-borne edibles must enter the digestive system first.

-How long do Smokiez edibles last? and for THCs’ effects?
+How long do Smokiez edibles last for THCs’ effects?
 Oral ingestion of THC requires 30–90 minutes for effects to begin.
 Consumption under the tongue, also known as sublingual absorption, is theoretically faster since it bypasses the digestive system and absorbs straight into the bloodstream.
-Therefore, items such as lollipops or tinctures held under the tongue may have quicker effects.
+Therefore, items like lollipops or tinctures held under the tongue may have quicker effects.

 Edibles Duration Vs. Smoking Vs. Vaping

-When it comes to smoking and vaping, an edible high generally has a slower gradual onset, lasting much longer, with a potentially more intense and euphoric high.
-The delayed start occurs because the stomach, intestines, and liver require time to break down and metabolize the edibles before the cannabinoids can make their way into your bloodstream.
+Regarding smoking and vaping, an edible high generally has a slower gradual onset, lasting much longer, with a potentially more intense and euphoric high.
+The delayed start occurs because the stomach, intestines, and liver require time to break down and metabolize the edibles before the cannabinoids can enter your bloodstream.

 Can you Get Addicted To Edibles?

 The thing to remember is that marijuana is not physically addictive.
 Marijuana addiction is psychological, and it’s something that you can develop with even just a few exposures.
 This is because the brain responds very differently to THC than other drugs.
 THC binds strongly to receptors in the brain, creating a euphoric feeling and a sense of relaxation.
 This can be incredibly addictive, especially for people with anxiety or depression.

 How Long Do Edibles Stay in your System?